 Do you work for a consumer or civil society organisation, or a responsible finance provider?
 Are you interested to learn more about the data revolution underway in finance?
 Do you have ideas about how data-driven finance could work for you and the communities you work with?
 We can help you discover useful resources and events, share your expertise to develop new knowledge and arguments about the transition, network with peers, and collaborate to advocate for positive change.
 Get in touch to find out more and join a growing coalition of organisations building a better future for data-driven finance.

 Open finance: In collaboration with the debt charity StepChange, we are working to raise awareness of open finance – a major new programme of the data revolution.
 We aim to produce a third-sector led vision about how open finance could serve the needs of individuals, communities and wider society to share with policymakers.
-Our first event Open finance, ‘open x’: What’s the use? takes place online on 24 June 2020, and was attended by over 60 representatives from the third sector.
+Our first event Open finance, ‘open x’: What’s the use? took place online on 24 June 2020, and was attended by over 60 representatives from the third sector.
 Read about it and watch the recording here.